abbychau/joy2mouse/README.md

 # Installation

 Go to [Release](https://github.com/abbychau/joy2mouse/releases) page and download the latest version.
+No installation is required.